ManishaKadali/avm-genai-hackathon-usecases/README.md

 ## Here is a poem as an ode to the coming Hackathon.
-In the heart of innovation's vibrant streak,
+In the heart of innovation's vibrant streak,</br>
-Lies the UAE, where dreams dare to speak.
+Lies the UAE, where dreams dare to speak.</br>
-A hackathon unfolds, a tech marvel fest,
+A hackathon unfolds, a tech marvel fest,</br>
-Where minds ignite, and ideas never rest.
+Where minds ignite, and ideas never rest.</br>

-From sands to stars, their ambitions reach,
+From sands to stars, their ambitions reach,</br>
-In coding sprints, each solution they preach.
+In coding sprints, each solution they preach.</br>
-UAE Innovation Week shines bright,
+UAE Innovation Week shines bright,</br>
-A testament to their visionary light.
+A testament to their visionary light.</br>

-Together they build, in unity they weave,
+Together they build, in unity they weave,</br>
-A future where in endless possibilities, they believe.
+A future where in endless possibilities, they believe.</br>